What is a South Carolina Registered Agent?

 Why you may not want to be your own registered agent

-Provided one of the members or officers live in South Carolina, it is less expensive to act as your own agent rather than hiring a service.
+Provided one of the owners, members, or officers lives in South Carolina, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.

 - Privacy – The address of the registered agent becomes a public record and is available for anybody to see.
 This can be especially concerning if someone is doing business on the side, and they don’t want their employer knowing about the business.
 Also, if the business is sued, the notice will be delivered to the address on file.
 This could mean employees, customers, or even neighbors witnessing the event.
 There is also the remote possibility of a vindictive litigant or upset customer showing up at your house.